Murder / Manslaughter Defense Attorney in Los Angeles, California

 A charge of Second Degree Murder applies to any murder case without pre-meditation.
 This may include crimes of passion or any murder in which the perpetrator did not give rational thought to the outcome of the act, such as a killing that occurs in a robbery.
 Though a charge of Second Degree Murder is less severe than a charge of First Degree Murder, it is still a stern charge that can carry significant and long-term penalties.
 If you or a loved one has been charged with murder, you should contact a Los Angeles criminal law attorney from Jingozian Law Firm as soon as possible.
 We can review your case free of charge and prepare a customized defense strategy.

 A person can be charged with Attempted Murder if he or she prepared for and committed the intentional act of trying to inflict fatal bodily harm on another individual.
 Though the charge is less severe than a murder charge, it can still result in grave penalties.
 In the United States, it must be proven that an individual intended to kill for an attempted murder conviction.
 An intention to cause bodily harm, such as in an assault and battery, is not enough to convict on an attempted murder charge.
-At Jingozian Law Firm, we have the experience and knowledge to help ensure your legal rights are protected.
+At Jingozian Law Firm, we have the experience and knowledge to help fight to protect your legal rights.
 We can work to get your charges dismissed or your sentence reduced.

 In the United States, a charge of manslaughter is applied to cases where the unlawful killing of another human being is considered to be less severe than murder.
 Like murder charges, manslaughter charges are usually further broken down depending on the circumstances of the alleged crime.

-If a suspect shows an intent or willingness to kill, but circumstances diminish the individuals’ liability, a Voluntary Manslaughter charge may be filed.
-Though it can be difficult to determine exactly what differentiates between a Second Degree Murder and a Voluntary Manslaughter charge, some possible circumstances that could lead to a manslaughter charge include:
+If a suspect shows intent or willingness to kill, but circumstances diminish the individual’s liability, a Voluntary Manslaughter charge may be filed.
+Though it can be difficult to determine exactly what differentiates between a Second Degree of Murder and a Voluntary Manslaughter charge, some possible circumstances that could lead to a manslaughter charge include: